crystaljgong/mlabs-assessment/README.md

 3. A file called `bills.json` will be created.

 ### Create table
-1. Install (gcloud CLI)[https://cloud.google.com/sdk/docs/install] and set your application default credentials using gcloud auth application-default login.
-2. `python create_bills_table.py`
+1. `python create_bills_table.py`
-3. A table called `bills` with the appropriate schema should be created in bigquery
+1. A table called `bills` with the appropriate schema should be created in bigquery

 ### Load data
 1. `python load_to_bigquery.py`